Microsoft/azure-docs.pt-pt/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Devolve o valor da função ERF inversa.
+Devolve o valor da `erf` função inversa.

 ### <a name="exponentialintegralein"></a>Integraleina Exponencial